 We are implementing a range of strategies to develop the health and medical research workforce in Australia including:

-- National research fellowship in health and biomedical informatics
+- National research fellowship by training program in health and biomedical informatics

 - Mentoring strategy for Fellowship candidates